 The truth is there is no one best pillow for neck pain.
 There are many causes for neck pain, therefore, no single pillow is best.
 To find the best pillow, you should first seek the reasons you are experiencing neck pain.
 This may require professional help from medical doctors, chiropractors or physical therapists.

 Many companies make claims that their pillow is the best.
 At Neck Solutions, we say “If you are not sure, don’t buy”.
 The best neck pillow is not one that jumps at you from advertising or even reviews.
 Often, the problem with “testimonials” is that they can be falsified.
 Competition can invest in paying people to buy the product and write good or bad reviews, often telling them what to say and how to say it.
 Friends and relatives are often called upon to help.
+Giveaways are common and you should take note of this as it may bias the review.
 Even if true, what may be the best pillow for one person may not be the best for you, even if they sound like their condition is similar to yours.

-Therefore, changing to any kind of new pillow may help initially.
-Therefore; changing pillows through buying new ones frequently is an exercise in futility and expense.
+Therefore, changing to any kind of new pillow may help.
+Changing pillows through buying new ones frequently is an exercise in futility and expense.
 There should be a correlation between what you are trying to accomplish (reduce pain, improve posture….), your condition (specific pain generators…), and the most reasonable method to achieve a long term goal.
+Often, a pillow is a piece of the puzzle.
+Observing good ergonomics and doing the right exercises/stretches need to be part of long term success.
 If your goal is short term, take an aspirin and buy any cheap pillow.

 A pillow should be a part of your attempts at neck pain relief and/or posture restoration and should not be looked as, “If I can find the best pillow, I can cure my neck pain”.
 This is just not reasonable or realistic.

 So, what is the answer to how I can find the best pillow for neck pain?
 The question should be, how can I find the best pillow for me?